Is a Space Maintainer Needed for My Child?

 Space Maintainer Categories

 As alluded to above, there are two primary types of space maintainers and depending on your child’s needs, they will receive a specific one.
-Both categories involve fixed appliances, meaning they are not meant to be removed from your child’s mouth unless directed by our pediatric dentist.
+Both categories involve fixed appliances, meaning they are not meant to be removed from your child’s mouth unless directed by our dentist.

 The two types of space maintainers include: